pss959/EasyMaker3D/InternalDoc/Building.md

  - The `Pillow` Python package (`PIL` replacement) is required to build the 2D radial menu icon resource files (required for the application).
- - The `Sphinx`, `sphinx-rtd-theme`, and `sphinx-multiversion` Python packages are required to build the public documentation.
+ - The `Sphinx` and `sphinx-rtd-theme` Python packages are required to build the public documentation.
  - The `libboost-dev` package is required to run the unit tests.

 ### Windows